Guidelines for Using Indexes on Memory-Optimized Tables

-With a hash index, data is accessed through an in-memory hash table.
+Hash: With a hash index, data is accessed through an in-memory hash table.
 Hash indexes do not have pages and are always of a fixed size.
-However, a hash index can have empty hash buckets, which result in limited wasted space.
 The values returned from a query using a hash index are not sorted.
 Hash indexes are optimized for index seeks on equality predicates and also support full index scans.

 Each index consumes memory.
 Hash indexes consume a fixed amount of memory, which is a function of the bucket count.
 For nonclustered indexes, memory consumption is a function of the row count and the size of the index key columns, with some additional overhead depending on the workload.
 Memory for memory-optimized indexes is in addition to and separate from the memory used to store rows in memory-optimized tables.

 Each memory-optimized table must have at least one index.
 Note that each PRIMARY KEY constraint implicitly creates an index.
 Therefore, if a table has a primary key, it has an index.
 A primary key is a requirement for a durable memory-optimized table.

 When converting a table from disk-based to memory-optimized, best practice is to start with nonclustered indexes that mirror the index keys of the clustered and nonclustered indexes on the disk-based table.
 If it then turns out that a given index is only used for primary/unique key enforcement or point lookups, consider converting that index to hash, to optimize point lookup and insert operations.